git/git.github.io/rev_news/drafts/edition-15.md

 are approved or not.

-Another activity is related to defending the license which is the GPL.
+Another activity is related to defending the license which is the GPLv2.
 There have been some vendors who distributed Git with some changes, but did not provide the source code of the Git version they distributed.
 For now it has been possible to resolve these cases, but it is not completely clear if some vendors currently fullfill all